esedic/wc-guest-email-validation/plugin/README.md

 # WooCommerce Guest Email Validation Plugin

-A professional WordPress plugin that prevents guest checkout when the email address already belongs to an existing customer.
+WordPress plugin that prevents guest checkout when the email address already belongs to an existing customer.
 Fully compatible with WooCommerce Block Checkout and multilingual sites.

 ## Features